 3.3.2 PLAYGROUND: For properties without tenant age restrictions, provide a fully equipped playground or tot lot appropriately sized for the project unless otherwise approved by the Authority.
 An accessible route to the playground must be provided.
 The ground surface of the play area shall be stable, firm and slip resistant.
-Where play components are provided, they shall be ADA compliant.
+Where play components are provided, they shall be ADA Compliant.
+For properties where a playground meets IHDA's requirements identified below and is located within 1/2 mile of the project site, a playground will not be required.